tock/tock-www/_posts/2018-05-07-mmio-registers.md

 ## SVD Files

-One particular pain point with the register system has been creating the register fields.
+One particular pain point with the register system has been authoring these register definitions.
 Each peripheral has several registers, each of which can have up to 32 fields.
 For ARM microcontrollers, however, this problem has already been addressed with
 [SVD files](http://arm-software.github.io/CMSIS_5/SVD/html/index.html).

 A `System View Description` file is a formal description of the registers for each peripheral in a ARM microcontroller.
-They are created and maintained by the company which made the chip.
+They are created and maintained by the company that made the chip.
 A collection of SVD files for dozens of chips by manufacturers like STMicroelectronics, Texas Instruments, and Nordic Semiconductor are available in the python package [cmsis-svd](https://github.com/posborne/cmsis-svd).